 If you are already involved in service-learning, or would like to test the waters, I invite you to join other instructors for discussions on integrating service-learning into your courses.
 This group of faculty glean ideas from each other, support each other in taking new steps in service-learning, and steer each other toward helpful research, writing, and publishing avenues.
 You will hear examples of service-learning in different disciplines, common concerns about service-learning and approaches to addressing those concerns.
 Enjoy curious, open, supportive conversation.

-The Service-Learning CoP will meet for monthly drop ins on the 2nd Thursdays at noon in ILC 315, starting January 12th.
+The Service-Learning CoP will meet monthly (the first Thursday of the month) at noon in ILC 315 (starting Sept.7).
 RSVP to Kara at 426-2380.

 Team Based Learning